This article has links to products and services we recommend, which we may make a commission from.

-The main dish was a raw carpaccio of prawns served on a bed of rice from Pals cooked in a prawn broth.
-The presentation and flavors were outstanding.
-This was truly a creative delight.
+We particularly enjoyed homemade marinated sardines from Costa Brava.
+And, a main dish of raw carpaccio of prawns served on a bed of rice from Pals cooked was a creative delight.

 Address: C/ Enginyer Algarra, 51 – 17256 Pals, Baix Empordà

-Lost in the middle of the apple orchards and fields is the Costa Brava restaurant, Mooma, a few kilometers from Pals.
+Lost in the middle of the apple orchards is the Costa Brava restaurant, Mooma, a few kilometers from Pals.

 The name comes from a combination of two words.
 Mo comes from “Montgri”, the mountain in the background of the orchard fields, and oma from “poma” which means apple in Catalan.